sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-entities/entities.md

 created      |
 -------------|------
-description  | Timestamp when the process was created.
+description  | Time at which the process was created.
 In seconds since the Unix epoch. required     | false type         | Integer example      | {{< language-toggle >}}